bdurand/sidekiq-process_manager/README.md

 For a Rails application, you would normally want to preboot the `config/boot.rb` file.

+## Memory Bloat

+You can also specify a maximum memory footprint that you want to allow for each child process.
+You can use this feature to automatically guard against poorly designed workers that bloat the Ruby memory heap.
+Note that you can also use an external process monitor to kill processes with memory bloat; the process manager will restart any process regardless of how it dies.

 ## Usage

 Install the gem in your sidekiq process and run it with `bundle exec sidekiq-process-manager` or, if you use [bundle binstubs](https://bundler.io/man/bundle-binstubs.1.html), `bin/sidekiq-process-manager`.
 Command line arguments are passed through to `sidekiq`.
 If you want to supply on of the `sidekiq-process_manager` specific options, those options should come first and the `sidekiq` options should appear after a `--` flag